WebOfTrust/keripy/docs/naming.md

 ```

 ### Acronyms
+When using *UpperCamelCase* or *lowerCamelCase* the acronyms should be treated as words:
+    httpSend sendHttp

-When using underscores acronyms should be all uppercase if start uppercase,
+When using underscores, acronyms should be all *lowercase* if start *lowercase*,
-or all lowercase if start lowercase.
+or all *UPPERCASE* if start *UPPERCASE*:
     http_send  Send_HTTP

-When using CapCamelCase or mixedCase the acronyms should be treated as words
-    httpSend sendHttp

 ### Local Variables and function parameters:
-   lowerCamelCase.
+   *lowerCamelCase*.

 ### Any name that conflicts with python reserved word
-   add trailing underscore:
+   Add trailing underscore:
    Examples: id_, file_

 ### Package Names:
-   alllowercase.
+   *lowercase*.
 Pithy and short but evocative.
+   core, test, keri, hio.

 ### Module Names
+   *lowercase*.
-   alllowercase.
-End name in 'ing' so can distinquish package and module references
+   End name in 'ing' so can distinguish package and module references
    when namespacing.
-First ref is module not package variable such as:
+The first ref is module not package variable, such as:
    core.behaving, core.clustering

 ### Public Module Level Methods and Attributes:
-   lowerCamelCase.
+   *lowerCamelCase*.
    Methods use verbs.
    Attributes that are sequences use plural nouns.
    Examples: getName setStyle, display, first, last, itemCount, entities, books, data

 ### Private Module Level Methods and Attributes (not exported by from import `*`):
-   leadingUnderscoreLowerCamelCase.
+   *leadingUnderscoreLowerCamelCase*.
    Methods use verbs.
    Attributes that are sequences use plural nouns.
    Examples: `_dirtyBit`

 ### Constants Module Level:
-   UPPER_CASE_WITH_UNDERSCORES
+   *UPPER_CASE_WITH_UNDERSCORES*
    Not meant to be changed should be numbers or strings.
    Examples: MY_CONSTANT

 ### Dynamic Global Variables (not constants) Module Level:
-   Capitalized_With_Underscores.
+   *Capitalized_With_Underscores*.
    These are reserved for module level globals that may be changed in
    multiple places intentionally.
    Usually this is bad practice so special syntax is used to indicate
    such practice only when necessary.
    Examples: Bad_Practice  REO_Lat_Lon_NE

 ### Exception Classes:
-   UpperCamelCase.
+   *UpperCamelCase*.
    Example: StandardMuxError

 ### Class Names:
-   UpperCamelCase.
-   Examples:  Person  BigDogs
+   *UpperCamelCase*.
+   Classes may be actors which should end in -er or class factories which should end in -ery.
+   Examples:  Employer, Filler, DataFiller, Fillery

 ### Public Class Attributes, Class Methods, Static Methods:
-   UpperCamelCase.
+   *UpperCamelCase*.
    Methods use verbs.
    Attributes that are sequences use plural nouns.
    Example: TotalInstances, Storage, Store, Redact

 ### Private Class Attributes, Class Methods, Static Methods:
-   LeadingUnderscoreUpperCamelCase,
+   *LeadingUnderscoreUpperCamelCase*.
    Methods use verbs.
    Attributes that are sequences use plural nouns.
    Example: `_TotalInstances _Storage __Entries`

 ### Very Private Class Attributes, Class Methods, Static Methods (mangled with class name):
-   __LeadingDoubleUnderscoreUpperCamelCase.
+   *__LeadingDoubleUnderscoreUpperCamelCase*.
    Methods use verbs.
    Attributes that are sequences use plural nouns.
    Example: `__TotalInstances __Storage __Entries`

 ### Public Instance Methods and Attributes:
-   lowerCamelCase'
+   *lowerCamelCase*.
    Methods use verbs.
    Attributes that are sequences use plural nouns.
    Examples: getName setStyle, display, first, last, itemCount, entities, books, data

 ### Private Instance and Attributes (not exported with from import `*``):
-   leadingUnderscoreLowerCamelCase.
+   *leadingUnderscoreLowerCamelCase*.
    Methods use verbs.
    Attributes that are sequences use plural nouns.
    Examples: `_getScore _setInternal _lastName _count _entries`

 ### Very Private Instance Methods or Attributes  (mangled with class name):
-   __leadingDoubleUnderscoreLowerCamelCase.
+   *__leadingDoubleUnderscoreLowerCamelCase*.
    Methods use verbs.
    Attributes that are sequences use plural nouns.
    Examples:` __getMyName __displayMoney __creature __secretData __entries`